cakephp/docs/fr/controllers/middleware.rst

             }

             // Calling $next() delegates control to then *next* middleware
-            // In your application's stack.
+            // In your application's queue.
             $response = $next($request, $response);

             // We could further modify the response before returning it.